Massachusetts: Education

 In 2018, Massachusetts's overall educational system was ranked the top among all fifty U.S. states by U.S. News & World Report.
 Massachusetts was the first state in North America to require municipalities to appoint a teacher or establish a grammar school with the passage of the Massachusetts Education Law of 1647, and 19th century reforms pushed by Horace Mann laid much of the groundwork for contemporary universal public education which was established in 1852.
 Massachusetts is home to the oldest school in continuous existence in North America (The Roxbury Latin School, founded in 1645), as well as the country's oldest public elementary school (The Mather School, founded in 1639), its oldest high school (Boston Latin School, founded in 1635), its oldest continuously operating boarding school (The Governor's Academy, founded in 1763), its oldest college (Harvard University, founded in 1636), and its oldest women's college (Mount Holyoke College, founded in 1837).
 Massachusetts is also home to the highest ranked private high school in the United States, Phillips Academy in Andover, Massachusetts, which was founded in 1778.

 Massachusetts's per-student public expenditure for elementary and secondary schools was eighth in the nation in 2012, at $14,844.
 In 2013, Massachusetts scored highest of all the states in math and third-highest in reading on the National Assessment of Educational Progress.
-Massachusetts' public-school students place among the top tier in the world in academic performance.
+The state's public school students are in the top tier of global academic performance.
+In 2022, Massachusetts was first or second in the reading and mathematics average scores and proficiency percentages of the evaluated 4th and 8th graders.

-Massachusetts is home to 121 institutions of higher education.
+Massachusetts hosts 121 institutions of higher education.
 Harvard University and the Massachusetts Institute of Technology, both located in Cambridge, consistently rank among the world's best private universities and universities in general.
 In addition to Harvard and MIT, several other Massachusetts universities rank in the top 50 at the undergraduate level nationally in the widely cited rankings of U.S. News & World Report: Tufts University (#27), Boston College (#32), Brandeis University (#34), Boston University (#37) and Northeastern University (#40).
 Massachusetts is also home to three of the top five U.S. News & World Report's best Liberal Arts Colleges: Williams College (#1), Amherst College (#2), and Wellesley College (#4).
+It is also home to the oldest Catholic liberal arts college, College of the Holy Cross (#33).
 Boston Architectural College is New England's largest private college of spatial design.
 The public University of Massachusetts (nicknamed UMass) features five campuses in the state, with its flagship campus in Amherst, which enrolls more than 25,000.

+As of 2021, Massachusetts has the highest percentage of adults over the age of 25 with a bachelor's degree (46.62%) and a graduate degree (21.27%) of any state in the country.